 As soon as the cattle, horses, sheep and goats happily inhabit their lush green summer quarters after having been driven up to Salzburg’s alpine pastures for mountain grazing, numerous celebrations throughout the country mark the official start of “Alpine Summer”.

-- The Salzburger “Bauernherbst” was founded in the year 1996.
+- The Salzburger Bauernherbst was opened in the 14 Flachgau towns for the first time in 1996.

-- Since that time around 500,000 visitors have attended the numerous festivals.
+- Since its foundation, around 500,000 visitors have enjoyed the festivities every year.

-- 340 Bauernherbst hosts offer special menus including regional dishes.
+- Around 340 Bauernherbst hosts offer local and regional food to guests.

-- In total, there are 14,000 participants (farmers, craftsmen, musicians and dancers) who all contribute to the festive celebrations.
+- Around 14,000 active participants (farmers, craftsmen, hosts, musicians and dancers) contribute to the success of the festivals.